nejohnston/tdd-vending-maching/bdd.md

 Then vending machine displays a message 'Welcome, please enter selection'

 Story 2
+A vending machine needs to have a selection pad
+The vending machine needs a selection pad so users can make a selection

+Given Jenny is wanting a seagull
+When she presses the buttons
+Story 3
 A vending machine needs a key for every item
 The vending machine needs keys for every item so users can make a selection